With so many things to do in Matera, Italy, it’s easy to see why visitors frock to this city and why it’s regularly prize by media.

 The Sasso Caveoso and Sasso Barisano pretty much correspond to the historic center of Matera.
 They are divided by the Civita – a rocky outcrop.
 Sasso Barisano is where you will find Piazza Vittorio Veneto and a multitude of bars, cafés and restaurants with views over the city, and which is significantly more lively than the Caveoso.
 Wandering around the Sassi really is one of the unmissable things to do in Matera.

 To make the most of the Sassi, you may want to join a guided tour.
-The following are some excellent options:
+You can book it here or here.

 But, after you tour the Sassi, comes what I believe is the best part: simply wandering around the maze of narrow alleys, stairways, cobbled streets, tiny squares and more.
 You will see lovely quaint shops; cats resting in the shade (or the sun, depending on the season!); and pass by about a million viewpoints.